z-shell/zi/docs/CONTRIBUTING.md

 ## Recommendations

 - Any files to support prefered editor should be collaborated and respected across organization repositories e.g: [editorconfig](https://gist.github.com/ss-o/1e8d9f3a710f78330a09ccc47ef6ddb2).
-- Commets [Doxygen For Shell Scripts](https://github.com/z-shell/zsdoc) which parses Zsh and Bash scripts.
+- Write comments extensively as we use: [Doxygen For Shell Scripts](https://github.com/z-shell/zsdoc) which parses Zsh and Bash scripts.
 - Get familiar with [Conventional commits](https://www.conventionalcommits.org) and [ZenHub](https://go.zenhub.com).

 ### Issues and feature requests